|Frequently Asked Questions|

 YOU CAN include the statements in both sections 1 and 2 above, as you have the right to give your opinion concerning what took place during the transaction, as well as describe the customers behavior, as you are practicing Free Speech, granted to you by the First Amendment.

-1. DON'T insult the customer (call the customer derogatory names).
+1. DO NOT insult the customer (call the customer derogatory names).

-2. DON'T make damaging statements about the customer's overall present character (make sure you speak in terms of past tense when describing your customer's behavior during the transaction (e,g, "WAS rude" not "IS rude").
+2. DO NOT make damaging statements about the customer's overall present character (make sure you speak in terms of past tense when describing your customer's behavior during the transaction (e,g, "WAS rude" not "IS rude").

 When should I rate my customer as Excellent, Good, Average, Fair or Poor?

 The following are examples of attributes that will aid you when rating your customer.
 Select a rating that contains three or more of the attributes listed.

 Excellent - Perfect customer, (and/or) polite, personable, easy to please, didn't complain, paid as agreed, gave us a good review, would definitely recommend

 Good - Good customer, (and/or) cordial, somewhat easy to please, no complaints, paid as agreed, gave us a good review, would recommend

 Average - Ok customer, (and/or) not rude, minimal complaints, paid as agreed, gave us an average review, might recommend

 Fair - Undesirable customer, (and/or) was rude, was hard to please, complained a lot, almost didn't pay, was verbally abusive, threatened to give us a bad review if we didn't perform more than what was originally agreed, gave us a bad review, would possibly not recommend